 Tips, Tricks and Tutorials on How to Fix Your Sub-Zero Refrigerator.

 There is no comprehensive guide on how to fix your Sub-Zero refrigerator.
-There are many thousands of these units in service across the world.
+There are many thousands of these appliances in service across the world.
 There are little bits of information around the web, even the Sub-Zero official website does not offer a comprehensive guide beyond very basic consumer level issues.
 On this website you will learn how to find out what is wrong with your machine, perhaps even fix it using Factory Authorized Parts bought from your Sub-Zero parts distributor.
 The information we will discuss on this website comes from a private technician that has worked in the field for over 20 years, it is not related to the Sub-Zero & Wolf brand in anyway.
 Please exercise extreme caution when working on your machine by unplugging it from electricity when working on it.
 If you are unsure at any point of your ability to properly work on your unit, stop and call a service provider.
 If you are located in the Tri-State New York, New Jersey and Connecticut area, call us to handle your repair.

 If you have come here looking to fix your Sub-Zero, we must first rule out the possibility of the issue being maintenance related.
 Almost all mechanical failures stem from neglecting the routine condenser cleanings that all refrigerators require.
 Neglecting your annual maintenance causes inefficiency, longer run times, overheating and eventual failures to critical system components.
 Let us start by identifying your condenser and beginning the cleaning process.